qiwi92/TcpCommunication/README.md

 # Tcp Communication
 Extremly simple local interprocess communcation framework.
-Handy when sending data from a local server to a local client and viceversa.
+Handy for sending data from one local process to a another one.

 Message